playcanvas/developer.playcanvas.com/content/ru/user-manual/profile/projects.md

 ## Transfer Project Ownership

 If you wish to transfer the ownership of a project to another user click on the arrow next to a project and then click Transfer Ownership.

+![transfer-ownership-menu][4]

 A pop up will appear asking you to enter the username of the user or organization you wish to transfer ownership to.

+![transfer-ownership-dialog][5]

 Enter the username and click FIND or press Enter.
-Then click Transfer.
+Then click TRANSFER.

 The other user will need to accept your request to transfer the Project.
 The transfer request will appear on the top of the other user's project list.

+![transfer-ownership-accept][6]

 If the user accepts the request then the transfer will be completed and all team members apart from the new owner will be removed from the Project.

 [1]: /images/user-manual/profile/profile.png "Projects"
+[2]: /images/user-manual/profile/projects/export-archive-button.jpg
+[3]: /images/user-manual/profile/projects/import-archive-button.jpg
+[4]: /images/user-manual/profile/projects/transfer-ownership-menu.png
+[5]: /images/user-manual/profile/projects/transfer-ownership-dialog.png
+[6]: /images/user-manual/profile/projects/transfer-ownership-accept.png